 Authors have two choices for publishing their book: traditional publishing or self-publishing.
-When weighing the traditional publishing vs self-publishing options, many writers consider the higher royalty rates on KDP, and the ease of self-publishing, as there are not any competitive hoops to go through like there are with traditional publishing.
+When weighing the traditional publishing vs self-publishing options, many writers consider the higher royalty rates on Kindle Direct Publishing, and the ease of self-publishing, as there are not any competitive hoops to go through like there are with traditional publishing.

 For eBooks, authors can directly upload their book files, and it will appear in the Kindle store as an eBook for readers to purchase and instantly download.

-For printed books, authors upload their book files and KDP Publishing uses print-on-demand technology to print the paperback book once it’s purchased; the printing costs will be subtracted from the royalties you earn from every book sold.
+For printed books, authors upload their book files and Kindle Direct Publishing uses print-on-demand technology to print the paperback book once it's purchased; the printing costs will be subtracted from the royalties you earn from every book sold.

 You can learn more about which files to use in this EPUB vs MOBI guide.